PLEASE READ EVERYTHING BELOW BEFORE PURCHASING

 Once You Purchase:

 We will send you a special invitation to the online class portal.
-This could take 24 hours (or more if you purchase on a weekend).
+This could take at least 24 hours (more if you purchase on a weekend).
 Don't be nervous if you don't get something automatically.

-Students will have online access for one year to finish the class.
+Students will have online access for one year or more to finish the class.
 They can progress through lessons at their own pace.

 - First Light:Documenting Life - Lumiere Brothers/Edison - Light, Cameras, Action - Film a Single Action